-At RU it is expected “…that students will deal with issues which may affect academic performance as soon as they arise.”
+At RU it is expected that students will deal with issues that affect their Academic Performance as soon as they arise.

 Please keep in mind if you are reluctant to let others know about your personal problems that are affecting your academic success that you do not need to provide all the details of your personal life.
 However, in order to get the support or accommodations you need to be successful, you need to let an academic advisor or your instructors know that you are dealing with some issues and may need some assistance in making other arrangements.

 Remember that you can only receive grades which reflect your knowledge of the course material.
-Think about what you are seeking from an appeal (i.e. what is the solution you are proposing) or from an academic accommodation.
+Think about what you are seeking from an appeal (i.e. what is the solution you are proposing) or from a request for academic consideration.

 "It should be understood that students can only receive grades which reflect their knowledge of the course material."

-Make sure that you have reviewed the policy and rules beforehand and submit all appeals or other documents by the appropriate deadlines.
+Make sure that you have reviewed the policy and rules beforehand and submit all appeals forms and supporting documentation by the appropriate deadlines.
 Make sure you have included the right forms and all required documentation.

-Your responsibility in an academic appeal is to help the instructor or other decision maker understand your perspective and explain why you should be treated differently than other students given your particular circumstances.
-Academic appeals are decided on a "balance of probabilities," which means that after hearing both sides of the story and examining all of the information, the decision maker must be able to say: "More likely than not, the fair decision in this case is ..."
+Your responsibility in an academic appeal is to help the decision maker understand your perspective and explain why you should be treated differently than other students given your particular circumstances.
+Academic appeals are decided on a "balance of probabilities", which means that after hearing both sides of the story and examining all of the information, the decision maker must be able to say: "More likely than not, the fair decision in this case is ..."

-Throughout the semester (until you get your final grade) it may be appropriate to ask for ACADEMIC CONSIDERATION such as requesting an extension for an assignment or a make-up date for a missed test or exam, because of unforeseen heath or compassionate circumstances, not related to your academic accomodation.
+Throughout the semester (until you get your final grade) it may be appropriate to ask for ACADEMIC CONSIDERATION such as requesting an extension for an assignment or a make-up date for a missed test or exam, because of unforeseen health or compassionate circumstances, not related to your academic accomodation.

-If you have a disability and need accommodations you need to be registered with the Academic Accomodation Support (formerly Access Centre).
-Once you are registered with the Academic Accomodation Support you will receive a document that describes what accommodations you require that you will then provide to your instructors as early in the semester as possible.
-The nature of your disability WILL NOT be known to anyone outside of the Academic Accomodation Support.
+If you have a disability and need accommodations you need to be registered with the Academic Accommodation Support (formerly Access Centre).
+Once you are registered with the Academic Accommodation Support, you will need to activate your accommodations each semester.
+You do this by sending electronic accommodation letters to your course Instructors via the online system.
+Your medical documentation will not be given to anyone outside of the Academic Accommodation Support Office.

 At the end of a semester you may decide to file an ACADEMIC APPEAL of a final course grade or academic standing if you believe you were not given academic consideration during the term or something was handled incorrectly at the end of the term.
-The formal appeal process is set out in Senate Policy 168 (Fall 2020) replacing Senate Policy 134 for undergraduate students and Senate Policy 152 for graduate students.
+The formal appeal process is set out in Senate Policy 168 (Fall 2020) replacing Senate Policy 134 for undergraduate students and continuing education students and Senate Policy 152 for graduate students.
 You must meet the deadlines for filing an appeal.

-Course Management.
-Where a student believes that a grade has been adversely affected because an instructor has deviated significantly from the Undergraduate or Graduate Course Management Policy of the University and/or from the course outline and/or has demonstrated personal bias or unfair treatment.
+Course Management: This is when a student believes that a grade has been adversely affected because an instructor has deviated significantly from the Undergraduate or Graduate Course Management Policy of the University and/or from the course outline and/or has demonstrated personal bias or unfair treatment.

 Procedural Error.
 This is when a student believes that there has been an error in the application of either the Academic Consideration or Appeals policy or any other policy of the University.
 Appeals granted on this ground will result in rectifying the procedural error.